 For classifying skin lesion objects as malignant or benign we have described a unique methodology.
-151 descriptive features are used, including 144 color and new texture features and 7 novel lesion border features [1].
+48 descriptive features are used, including 41color and new texture features and 7 novel lesion border feature.
 In clinical observe, images containing large and incomplete lesion objects are typically obtained by dermoscopy, leading to the failure of systems that depends on common shape features.
 For the incomplete lesion objects the proposed border features delineate here were insensitive.
-To deal with this difficult classification problem a SVM classifier can be used in a very robust and efficient approach.
-In the experiments, feature extraction were verified and classification performance was tested using artificial neural network ensemble model, and the proposed SVM classification model on two datasets that respectively include xanthous race data and caucacian race data.
+To deal with this difficult classification problem SVM and ANN classifiers can be used in a very robust and efficient approach.
+In the experiments, feature extraction were verified and classification performance was tested using KNN, and the proposed SVM and ANN classification models on two datasets that respectively include xanthous race data and caucacian race data.
 The experimental results powerfully suggest that the proposed lesion features are significantly useful for differentiating malignant from benign skin lesions.
 The classification results delivered by the designed model were shown to be more accurate than those by the compared methods.